The pool building process, a beginners step by step guide to pool construction

 Duration: 1 – 2 Days - Project Time Frame: Week 8

-Tip: The equipment is the beating heart of the pool, and will be a key part in keeping it low maintenance, always ensure quality, reliable equipment is installed, cheaper is not better in this instance!
+Tip: The equipment is the beating heart of the pool, and will be a key part in keeping it low maintenance, always ensure quality, reliable equipment is installed, and when it comes to reliability and

-Many pools will also have heating lines and possibly solar, gas or a heat pump installed.
-Other auxiliary equipment could include waterfalls, light switches, pool automation units, booster pumps and spa equipment.
+Many pools will also have heating lines and possibly solar, gas or a heat pump like the Water TechniX Paradise Pool Heat Pumpinstalled.
+Other auxiliary equipment could include waterfalls, wireless remote controls, pool automation units, booster pumps and spa equipment.

-The pool will also require some sort of Automatic Pool Cleaner to keep the maintenance to a minimum, we recommend the Zodiac OT15.
-The older style of suction cleaners are also very common, we recommend the Water TechniX Rapid.
+The pool will also require some sort of Automatic Pool Cleaner to keep the maintenance to a minimum, we recommend the Zodiac TX30 Tornax.
+The older style of suction cleaners are also very common, we recommend the Water TechniX Rapid Automatic Pool Cleaner.